-This is not the complete guide to making wildflower meadows – it’s not even close to it.
-We have a list of links and books on our website from much better qualified folk which will give you a much better and in depth description, but I felt it might be helpful to have a brief outline online, to coin a phrase.
 There is a mystique about wildflower meadow creation that suggests it is difficult and time consuming.
 Not necessarily so.
-A small area of wildflower meadow not only puts a large tick in aesthetic and ecological boxes, it will also REDUCE some of your most wearisome labour.
+A wildflower meadow – even a small area – not only puts a large tick in aesthetic and ecological boxes, it will also REDUCE some of your most wearisome labour.
 Make one because you want to and not because you think it’s the right thing to do.
 This translates into its management too; one gardener’s weed is another’s favourite wildflower.
 Gentle reader, if you are a gardener or landowner looking to turn a relatively small area of land into a wildflower meadow you can cut straight to the chase with this introductory video:

 What is a Wildflower Meadow?